The Weeknd, Selena Gomez Dating Rumors: Pics Emerge Of SelGo ‘Making Out’ With Bella’s Ex

 — Inquisitr Showbiz (@IQShowbiz) December 30, 2016

-On a sadder note, Gomez was also rocked by the sudden and tragic death of her best friend, former Voice contestant, Christina Grimmie.
+On a sadder note, Gomez was also rocked by the sudden and tragic death of her best friend, former Voice contestant Christina Grimmie.
 Selena stepped away from the public for a moment and sparked rumors of drugs and alcohol.

 As Us Magazine reported in August, Selena Gomez announced in a statement that she checked back into rehab.
 She revealed an ongoing battle with anxiety and depression stemming from her battle with lupus.
 She acknowledged the importance of focusing on her health and taking control of her life.